TrabelsiOmaima/TypeScript/README.md

 16. interfaces with classes :
+an interface defines how an object should look
         - if a classe impliment an interface, each objects of thsi classe should : impliment this interface and rabsolutly respect it structure.